apollographql/apollo-server/docs/source/features/apq.md

 The size of individual GraphQL query strings can be a major pain point.
 Apollo Server implements Automatic Persisted Queries (APQ), a technique that greatly improves network performance for GraphQL with zero build-time configuration.
 A persisted query is a ID or hash that can be sent to the server instead of the entire GraphQL query string.
 This smaller signature reduces bandwidth utilization and speeds up client loading times.
 Persisted queries are especially nice paired with `GET` requests, enabling the browser cache and [integration with a CDN](#get).

-With Apollo Persisted Queries, the ID is a deterministic hash of the input query, so we don't need a complex build step to share the ID between clients and servers.
+With Automatic Persisted Queries, the ID is a deterministic hash of the input query, so we don't need a complex build step to share the ID between clients and servers.
 If a server doesn't know about a given hash, the client can expand the query for it; Apollo Server caches that mapping.

 <h3 id="setup">Setup</h3>